 In this method, the number and type of functions supported by the software are utilized to find FPC (function point count).
 This metric overcomes many of the shortcomings of LOC metric.
 The main advantage of this metric is that it can estimate the size of the project directly from the problem specification.
 This is completely in contrast with the LOC metric.
 The main idea behind Function point metric is that the size of the software product mainly depends on the number of different functions or features it supports.
 A software product with less features is certainly smaller that the product with more features.
 Each function in a system when invoked reads some input and transforms it into some output.
-Thus computation of number of functions supported by the system.
+Thus computation of number of input and output to a system gives some idea about the number of functions supported by the system.
 Albrecht postulated that in addition to the number of basic functions that a software performs, the size is also dependent on the number of files and the number of interfaces.
 Interfaces refer to the different mechanism that need to be supported for data transfer with other external systems.